 - Paying attention to the scale instead of body fat – the scale readings don’t always align with your progress.
 You can easily lose 5 pounds of fat while simultaneously gaining 5 pounds of water – effectively making you think you haven’t made any progress.
 Focus on body fat readings instead.
 Read more about why you might be working out but gaining weight.

 - Overdoing the cheat meals – do you live for your cheat meals?
-I’ve seen time and time again how people eat nearly 100% healthy food all week long and then blow it with a weekend long cheat fest.
+I’ve seen time and time again how people eat nearly 100% healthy food all week long and then blow it with a weekend long binge fest.
 One meal turns into 2, which eventually turns into a whole day, or worse – a whole weekend.
 Those calories add up.
 Don’t binge.
 Eat what you want in a meal, but watch your portion sizes.
 Find out if cheat meals are holding you back.

 Determining Calorie Intake